Volkswagen moves to appease angry customers, workers

 VW said on Monday it continues to discuss potential remedies with U.S. and California emissions regulators, including the possibility that some of the affected cars could be bought back from customers.

-In Washington, Democratic Senators Richard Blumenthal and Edward Markey on Monday decried VW's consumer program as "insultingly inadequate" and "a fig leaf attempting to hide the true depths of Volkswagen's deception."
+In Washington, Democratic Senators Richard Blumenthal and Edward Markey on Monday decried VW's consumer programme as "insultingly inadequate" and "a fig leaf attempting to hide the true depths of Volkswagen's deception."

 The senators said VW "should offer every owner a buy-back option" and "should state clearly and unequivocally that every owner has the right to sue."